Ron Rivera discusses Alex Smith release, says Washington is still weighing options at QB

 Although Washington will “continue to explore all options,” its options to succeed Alex Smith — and to finally stop its carousel of starting quarterbacks — are limited.

-Smith, the NFL’s Comeback Player of the Year, started six games last year and led the team back to the playoffs after returning from a compound leg fracture, but he was released last week, whittling Washington’s quarterbacks room to Kyle Allen, Taylor Heinicke and Steven Montez.
+Smith, the NFL’s comeback player of the year, started six games last year and led the team back to the playoffs after returning from a compound leg fracture, but he was released last week, whittling Washington’s quarterbacks room to Kyle Allen, Taylor Heinicke and Steven Montez.
 It’s plausible that none of them will be the team’s starter in 2021.
 (Allen, who is recovering from an ankle injury, was tendered a qualifying offer as an exclusive rights free agent Wednesday.
 He will return on a minimum salary.)

 “We still have time,” Rivera assured.
 “We’re going to continue to explore all the options that are out there.
 I get it, you guys want answers, but we don’t have answers for you right now because we’re still working through the process.”